littleblackfish/modeCouplingAnalysis.jl/README.md

 p=protein(R,index)
 ```

-where index is a vector that maps each carbon apha in the R matrix to an actual residue number in the protein.
+where index is a vector of integers that map each carbon apha in the R matrix to an actual residue number in the protein.
 This feature is very useful when you have shifts and gaps in the protein.

 length(index) should be size(R,2)/3 which is the number of residues in the protein.